 - iStockPhoto also offers some free images

-I make frequent use of Pixabay, where all images available are released free of copyright and are available for public use under a creative commons or public domain licence.
+I make frequent use of Pixabay.
+These all images available free of copyright.
+They are available for public use under a creative commons or public domain licence.
 Images may be downloaded, modified, distributed, and used royalty-free for any purpose you like, they may even be used in commercial applications, and attribution is not required.